-INDICATOR 2 Management of decision-making processes
+Management of decision-making processes

-Decision-making structures can directly or indirectly affect the investment climate of a country.
 The second indicator addresses the importance of coordinated and transparent policies in eliminating perceived or actual opacity of government initiatives and the exclusion of investors from the planning and decision-making phases.
 To ensure structured and simplified decision-making processes the role and responsibilities of different governmental levels must be defined.
-This is especially the case in cross-cutting areas such as energy and investment.
-It is also essential that investors are well informed and consulted whenever governments intend to revise their legal and regulatory framework.
+It is also essential that investors are well informed and consulted whenever governments intend to revise laws or regulations.
 Stakeholder engagement allows foreign investors to participate in decision-making processes actively and take well-informed and timely decisions.